raja2102598/OB_JAVA_TRAINING/README.md

 ##Run

--install java 1.8 jdk and Eclipse
+- install java 1.8 jdk and Eclipse
--Clone the repository and run
+- Clone the repository and run